runkmc/alg/README.md

-Algorithms and data structures implemented in different languages.
+Only the greatest algorithms and data structures implemented in Swift.